Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Robustness

-\textbf{Atmospheric neutrino flux modeling:} Atmospheric neutrinos are the most dominant background in this analysis, where we search for the flux of astrophysical neutrinos.
+Atmospheric neutrinos are the most dominant background in this analysis, where we search for the flux of astrophysical neutrinos.
 Any mismodeling in its flux could thus impact the astrophysical flux measurement.
 The robustness of the baseline atmospheric-neutrino template is checked in both MESE and CF. A cross check was done with the MESE dataset, where the atmospheric neutrino flux template was changed.
 A fit was performed with updated parameterizations of the atmospheric neutrino spectrum using the DAta-drivEn MuOn-calibrated Neutrino Flux model (DaemonFlux)~\cite{daemonflux}.
 DaemonFlux uses data-driven models of the cosmic-ray composition~\cite{GSF6} and the secondary particle yields~\cite{DDM} as inputs to the \textsc{MCEq} code~\cite{MCEq}, to produce the most constraining atmospheric neutrino flux model to date.
 We perform the spectral model fits assuming DaemonFlux to be our model for the atmospheric neutrino flux and evaluate the effect on the physics parameters by comparing this fit to the baseline (H4a with Sibyll 2.3c).
 We observe that the physics parameters do not vary significantly compared to the baseline, while the nuisance parameters describing the uncertainties in the DaemonFlux predictions fit well within their expected ranges (see Tab.~\ref{tab:mese_checks}).
 We observe that the best-fit physics parameters using DaemonFlux are within $1\,\sigma$ of the physics parameters obtained from the baseline fit.
-This test confirms that our results do not depend significantly on the detailed CR composition and hadronic interaction models. cosmic-ray interpolation parameter.
-This was updated as an interpolation between the \textit{GSF} model and the H4a model, which can account for variations in the atmospheric neutrino flux arising from variations in the primary cosmic-ray and hadronic-interaction models.
+This test confirms that our results do not depend significantly on the detailed CR composition and hadronic interaction models.

+The CF analysis performed checks on the atmospheric neutrino spectrum through the cosmic-ray interpolation parameter.
+This was updated as an interpolation between the global spline fit (GSF) model and the H4a model, which can account for variations in the atmospheric neutrino flux arising from variations in the primary cosmic-ray and hadronic-interaction models.
 The fit was repeated with this updated parameter and the likelihood improved by only $0.21$ units where we observe minimal deviation ($<1\,\sigma$) in the astrophysical flux parameters (see Tab.~\ref{tab:CF_checks}).